-One.
-Integrated, holistic support across children’s lives is vital for them to flourish.
-In disadvantaged neighbourhoods, children can face multiple and overlapping social challenges and traditional policy efforts have struggled to narrow outcome gaps between rich and poor children.
-Children also spend a huge amount of their time outside of school –175 of days in fact – meaning integrated support across their homes and communities has a huge role to play.
+We understand that integrated, holistic support across children’s lives is vital for them to flourish.
+In disadvantaged neighbourhoods, children can face multiple and overlapping social challenges and traditional policy efforts have struggled to narrow learning and development gaps between rich and poor children.
+Children’s Communities address local contexts, harness the power of local networks and create sustainable plans for transforming children’s futures.